-- 1. You did not owe any federal/state income tax last year, and - 2.
-You do not expect to owe any federal/state income tax this year.
-The exemption is good for one year.
+- You did not owe any federal and state income tax last year, and - 2.
+You do not expect to owe any federal and state income tax this year.

 If you continue to qualify for the exempt filing status, a new DE 4 designating exempt must be submitted by February 15 each year to continue your exemption.
-If you are not having federal/state income tax withheld this year but expect to have a tax liability next year, you are required to give your employer a new DE 4 by December 1.
+If you are not having federal and state income tax withheld this year but expect to have a tax liability next year, you are required to give your employer a new DE 4 by December 1.